MicrosoftDocs/mslearn-live-migrating-to-the-cloud/session5.md

-# Session 5: "Monitoring and scaling your applications in Azure"
+# Prepare for session 5: "Monitoring and scaling your applications in Azure"

 In session four we added a centralized, cloud-based storage to VanArsdel's solution.
 Now that the project is fully running in the cloud, we want to make sure things are going well.